Myosin: Myosin II

-In muscle cells, the long coiled-coil tails of the individual myosin molecules join, forming the thick filaments of the sarcomere.
-The force-producing head domains stick out from the side of the thick filament, ready to walk along the adjacent actin-based thin filaments in response to the proper chemical signals.
+In muscle cells, the long coiled-coil tails of the individual myosin molecules can auto-inhibit active function in the 10S conformation or upon phosphorylation, change to the 6S conformation and join, forming the thick filaments of the sarcomere.
+The force-producing head domains stick out from the side of the thick filament, ready to walk along the adjacent actin-based thin filaments in response to the proper chemical signals and may be in either auto-inhibited or active conformation.
+The balance/transition between active and inactive states is subject to extensive chemical regulation.

 Myosin III

 Myosin III is a poorly understood member of the myosin family.
 It has been studied in vivo in the eyes of Drosophila, where it is thought to play a role in phototransduction.
 A human homologue gene for myosin III, MYO3A, has been uncovered through the Human Genome Project and is expressed in the retina and cochlea.

 Myosin IV

 Myosin IV has a single IQ motif and a tail that lacks any coiled-coil forming sequence.
 It has homology similar to the tail domains of Myosin VII and XV.

 Myosin V

 Myosin V is an unconventional myosin motor, which is processive as a dimer and has a step size of 36 nm.
 It translocates (walks) along actin filaments traveling towards the barbed end (+ end) of the filaments.
 Myosin V is involved in the transport of cargo (e.g. RNA, vesicles, organelles, mitochondria) from the center of the cell to the periphery, but has been furthermore shown to act like a dynamic tether, retaining vesicles and organelles in the actin-rich periphery of cells.
 A recent single molecule in vitro reconstitution study on assembling actin filaments suggests that Myosin V travels farther on newly assembling (ADP-Pi rich) F-actin, while processive runlengths are shorter on older (ADP-rich) F-actin.

 The Myosin V motor head can be subdivided into the following functional regions: